-Environmental changes, through the addition of human infrastructure, directly impact the spatial characteristics of plant and animal populations through the fragmentation, modification and loss of local habitats (Simkins et al., 2023), which has a direct impact on the widespread decline in biodiversity (Tian et al., 2020).
+Deforestation has a well-documented direct negative impact on biodiversity.
+Environmental changes, through the addition of human infrastructure directly alters the habitats of plant and animal populations by causing their fragmentation, modification and loss of local habitats (Simkins et al., 2023), which has a direct impact on the widespread decline in biodiversity (Tian et al., 2020).
 A particular example of this phenomenon has been studied in the Columbia spotted frog, Rana pretiosa, in Yellowstone National Park, where no sanitary measures (pesticides, herbicides, fungicides) are put in place to control any undesirable species.
 Between the mid-1950s and the mid-1990s, the population of R. pretiosa declined by nearly 80%.
 The number of active breeding sites has decreased from 3 sites in the 1950s, to 2 and then 1 in the 1990s, and none after 2007 (Patla & Peterson 2022).
 The causes of the Columbia Spotted Frog population decline include: